 In addition to these documents, your bankruptcy attorney will prepare the statement of financial affairs, an attorney disclosure statement, and some various other documents depending on your case.

 A debtor must take a credit counseling course from a certified provider before their case is filed.
 If you have not completed this course before coming into our office, we will provide you the contact information of a certified agency.

 Call Our Philadelphia Bankruptcy Attorney if You Have Question About Filing

 Filing for bankruptcy requires attention to detail and numerous documents and statements.
 Our Pennsylvania bankruptcy attorney will guide you through the process.
-At Young, Marr & Associates, we believe that someone filing for bankruptcy should have a firm understanding of the process.
+At Young, Marr, Mallis & Associates, we believe that someone filing for bankruptcy should have a firm understanding of the process.
 Our staff and attorneys will work hard to help ensure your bankruptcy is successful.
 However, our office will require your participation and efforts as well.
 Call (215) 701-6519 to schedule a free and confidential appointment to answer any questions you might have regarding bankruptcy.